- Viewing Impact Charts

 Only some Application Components need to be manually entered.
 If a service is defined to be application component, then the application component dependencies are all known.

-However, you may want to define application components that are not tied to a service.
+You may, however, want to define application components that are not tied to a service.
 Or, you may want to define an application component that is composed of multiple services.
-These application components and their dependencies can be defined through form, spreadsheets imports, and/or api calls.
+These application components and their dependencies can be defined through form, spreadsheets imports, and/or API calls.

-windows listening ports: example will be something like RDP port.
-3389 is excluded by default.
+- Windows listening ports: 3389 is excluded by default

-windows remote ports – any remote ports you want to exclude
+- Windows remote ports: add any remote ports you want to exclude

-Remote IP Addresses – Remote IPs to exclude.
-Example will be your monitoring server IPs.
+- Remote IP Addresses: Remote IPs to exclude.
+Exclude things like your monitoring server IPs